Te Kōrero Tākaro / Stories of Play

 We’ve also captured short interviews at our Te Kōrero Tākaro booth at cultural events around Ōtautahi/Christchurch from people from Malaysia, Fiji, Canada, Philippians, Eritrea and Aotearoa/New Zealand about their memories of play and traditional games.

-Elements of these traditional games will be reimagined as a play and story trail in the inner city of Ōtautahi, encouraging everyone to have a go at playing games that might be new or seem familiar to a game you played as a child.
+Elements of these traditional games were reimagined as a play and story trail in the inner city of Ōtautahi (March - May 2025), encouraging everyone to have a go at playing games that might be new or seem familiar to games you played as a child.

 Scroll down to listen to the audio stories below and experience our virtual story trail.